ruarfff/ruarfff-site/posts/understanding-python-async/index.md

 - Install requirements `pip install -r requirements.txt`

-In the examples below, runt he python scripts directly instead of using `make`.
+In the examples below, run the python scripts directly instead of using `make`.

 ## Async Vs Parallel